Anatole France: Literary career

 He was awarded the Nobel Prize in 1921.
-He died in 1924 and is buried in the Neuilly-sur-Seine Old Communal Cemetery near Paris.
+He died on 13 October 1924 and is buried in the Neuilly-sur-Seine Old Communal Cemetery near Paris.

 On 31 May 1922, France's entire works were put on the Index Librorum Prohibitorum ("List of Prohibited Books") of the Catholic Church.
 He regarded this as a "distinction".
 This Index was abolished in 1966.

 Personal life

 In 1877, France married Valérie Guérin de Sauville, a granddaughter of Jean-Urbain Guérin, a miniaturist who painted Louis XVI.
 Their daughter Suzanne was born in 1881 (and died in 1918).

 France's relations with women were always turbulent, and in 1888 he began a relationship with Madame Arman de Caillavet, who conducted a celebrated literary salon of the Third Republic.
 The affair lasted until shortly before her death in 1910.

-After his divorce, in 1893, France had many liaisons, notably with a Madame Gagey, who committed suicide in 1911.
+After his divorce, in 1893, France had many liaisons, notably with an American, Laura Gagey, who committed suicide in 1911 after he abandoned her.

-In 1920, France married for the second time, to Emma Laprévotte.
+In 1920, France married for the second time, his housekeeper Emma Laprévotte.

-France was a socialist and an outspoken supporter of the 1917 Russian Revolution.
+France had socialist sympathies and was an outspoken supporter of the 1917 Russian Revolution.
 In 1920, he gave his support to the newly founded French Communist Party.
 In his book The Red Lily, France famously wrote, "The law, in its majestic equality, forbids rich and poor alike to sleep under bridges, to beg in the streets, and to steal loaves of bread."